• Post author:

 • University subjects

-Another interesting topic and reason you would want to learn a foreign language are when you’re an expat in a new country.
+Another interesting topic and reason you would want to learn a foreign language is when you’re an expat in a new country.
 Or you are about to move to a new country and live there.
-This is one of the most motivational reasons for language learning.
-These are the topics within which you can learn a language:
+It’s one of the best motivations.

 • housing